kluctl/www-kluctl.io/content/en/docs/reference/commands/common-arguments.md

 Project arguments:
   Define where and how to load the kluctl project and its components from.

-  -a, --arg strings                          Template argument in the form name=value
+  -a, --arg stringArray                      Template argument in the form name=value
       --cluster string                       DEPRECATED.
 Specify/Override cluster
       --git-cache-update-interval duration   Specify the time to wait between git cache updates.
 Defaults to not wait at all and always updating caches.